lbryio/www.spee.ch/README.md

-# www.spee.ch
+# billbitt.spee.ch

 ## about
-`www.spee.ch` is an implementation of the [spee.ch package](https://github.com/lbryio/spee.ch#speech-as-a-package).
+`billbitt.spee.ch` is an implementation of the [spee.ch package](https://github.com/lbryio/spee.ch#speech-as-a-package).
-This is the code base that is running on [staging.spee.ch](https://staging.spee.ch).
-You can run your own version of spee.ch by importing the [spee.ch package](https://github.com/lbryio/spee.ch#speech-as-a-package) and passing it your own custom components.
+The goal of this project is to provide an example of how you can import and configure spee.ch to quickly and easily create your own spee.ch-like website.

 ## installation

-0. create files in `config/`
+0. configure config files in `config/`

-  * create `mysqlConfig.js` from `mysqlConfig.js.example` and fill in the variables
+  * create `mysqlConfig.js` from `mysqlConfig.js.example`
-  * create `siteConfig.js` from `siteConfig.js.example` and fill in the variables
+  * create `siteConfig.js` from `siteConfig.js.example`
-  * create `slackConfig.js` from `slackConfig.js.example` and fill in the variables
+  * create `slackConfig.js` from `slackConfig.js.example`

 1. install dependencies
 ```